🎯 MCP Feedback Collector

 - **Do not add the `--debug` parameter in args**, as this will cause JSON parsing to fail

-💡 **Recommended API Services**:
+💡 **API Service Recommendation**:

 - You can also use the official OpenAI API: `https://api.openai.com/v1`

-- Or other API services compatible with OpenAI format
+- Or other OpenAI-compatible API services

 ## 🆕 Latest Features (v2.1.3)

-### 📋 MCP Standard Logging Feature
+### 📋 MCP Standard Logging Function

 ### 🔧 Major Improvement: Intelligent Port Conflict Resolution

-- **Self-process Identification**: Accurately identifies and cleans up its own zombie processes
+- **Self-Process Identification**: Accurately identifies and cleans up its own zombie processes

 ### 🛡️ Graceful Exit Handling